Baseline Funding stream

 - The applicant's public transit system includes fixed route service;

-- The applicant must have a minimum average capital investment of $100,000 annually; and
+- The applicant must have a minimum average historical capital investment of $100,000 annually; and

 - The applicant's transit system must have a minimum annual ridership of 30,000.

-In addition to meeting the minimum eligibility criteria noted above, applicants must be an eligible recipient, which includes:
+In addition to meeting the minimum eligibility criteria noted above, applicants must be an eligible recipient.
+This includes:

 - A municipal or regional government;

-- a public sector body that is established by or under provincial or territorial statute or by regulation or is wholly owned by a province, territory, municipal or regional government (such as a transit agency);
+- a public sector body that is established by or under provincial or territorial statute or by regulation or is wholly owned by a province, territory, municipal or regional government (e.g. a transit agency);

 - a federally or provincially incorporated not-for-profit organization or charity;